 Perhaps the most bizarre double-barreled gift I ever received was back in the summer of ’93 while I was lying in an intensive-care unit suffering from a slight case of legoinellosis.
 It was a copy of the third issue of the infamous sociopathic print publication Answer Me! and a CD of the Julianna Hatfield 3’s Become What You Are.
-The latter was released 23 years ago today.
+The latter was released on Aug.
+3, 1993.

 Quite a combo meal, don’t you think?

 Even all these years after the fact, you can still hear why “My Sister” captured ears the way it did and went to No. 1 on the Billboard Heatseekers chart that summer.
-Infectiously simple, with a killer chorus that finds Hatfield dropping the names of indie rockers of yore such as the Violent Femmes and Del Fuegos, it’s irresistible.
-From there on in, we have the driving chirp of “This is the Sound,” the grungy “Dame with a Rod,” the ethereal “Feelin’ Massachusetts” and the slow and sultry closer, “I Got No Idols.”
+Infectiously simple, with a killer chorus that finds Hatfield dropping the names of college rockers of yore such as the Violent Femmes and the Del Fuegos, it’s irresistible.
+From there on in, we have the driving chirp of “This Is the Sound,” the grungy “Dame With a Rod,” the ethereal “Feelin’ Massachusetts” and the slow and sultry closer, “I Got No Idols.”
 All in all, a perfect pop record.

 Become What You Are remains a great batch of affecting and intoxicating songs.
 Listening to it sans the life-threatening disease makes it even better.

 The Top 100 Albums of the ’90s